keepevets/homebridge-ecobee-fan-control/README.md

 If you have multiple thermostats, you can specify which ones to control by adding their serial numbers.
 Find these in your Ecobee app or website under each thermostat's "About" page.

 Leave this field blank to control all registered thermostats.

+### Automation Switch (Optional)

+Enable `enableAutomationSwitch` to add a simple ON/OFF switch that controls Home/Away status.
+This can be useful for:
+- HomeKit automations that don't support security system triggers
+- Simple Home/Away control without the security system interface
+- Third-party integrations

+The switch states correspond to:
+- ON = Away
+- OFF = Home

 ## Usage